Guide for Authors

 Figure captions

 Ensure that each illustration has a caption.
 A caption should comprise a brief title (not on the figure itself) and a description of the illustration.
 Keep text in the illustrations themselves to a minimum but explain all symbols and abbreviations used.
-Multiple figures can be expressed as one figure (for e.g. 1a, 1b, 1c etc.).
+Multiple figures can be expressed as one figure (e.g., 1a, 1b, 1c, etc.).

 Tables

 Number tables consecutively in accordance with their appearance in the text.
 Place footnotes to tables below the table body and indicate them with superscript lowercase letters.
 Avoid vertical rules.
 Be sparing in the use of tables and ensure that the data presented in tables do not duplicate results described elsewhere in the article.
-The Journal discourages publication of simple one parameter tables; such information should be preferably described in the text itself.
+The Journal discourages the publication of simple one-parameter tables; such information should preferably be described in the text itself.

 References